Access Quality Control (v2)

 If you are using toil, python 3 is required.
 Please install using Python 3.6 as done below:

-Here we can use either virtualenv or conda.
+Here we can use either or .
 Here we will use virtualenv.

 python3-virtaulenv